 The decision was made to replace the then 120 year old building.
 The new church hall and meeting rooms opened in 1995 and served as our worship centre until the new church was completed in December 2004.
 Much fundraising and hard work took place to raise the necessary finance through a variety of activities including coffee mornings, concerts, fairs, walks, sponsored events and ceilidhs.

 Faith, hope and prayer have all played a part in the development of Methodism in Carrville.
 With a current membership of around 90 people and a contemporary building as a base, our aim is to continue the dedication shown by many in the past to spreading the good news of Jesus Christ and further the work of God in the community.

 Pittington, St Johns, chapel was built 1963 to accommodate the congregations of Clayton Street and Dixon Street Methodist Congregations.

-The present chapel building in Bowburn was built in 1910, following the amalgamation of the “Tin Chapel”- a Primitive Methodist church which was on the top of the hill in Bowburn, and the “Central” Methodist church at the bottom of the hill.
-Initially it served the spiritual needs of a mining community.
+The chapel building in Bowburn was built in 1910, following the amalgamation of the “Tin Chapel”- a Primitive Methodist church which was on the top of the hill in Bowburn, and the “Central” Methodist church at the bottom of the hill.
+Bowburn Methodist Church is now worshipping in the Bowburn Community Centre across the road.